RoB8080/jatuo-place/.trae/rules/project_rules.md

 - For new UI elements, start from `components/ui` and compose in `components/common`.
 - For i18n, only use the selector function form with `t($ => ...)`.
 - Respect strict TypeScript and ESLint rules; avoid suppressions unless justified.
-- Do not self-run `pnpm dev` to verify results; leave verification to the user.
+- Do not self-run `pnpm dev` or `pnpm preview` to verify results; leave verification to the user.